pattern

 [Sustantivo]

-a facial expression that shows shame or sudden pain
+a brief facial expression that reveals sudden pain, embarrassment, or discomfort

 mueca de dolor, gesto de dolor